mongodb/docs/source/includes/fts-tutorial/hybrid-search.rst

 - The :doc:`sample data </sample-data>` loaded into your |service| cluster.

-- One of the following applications to run queries on your |service|
+- One of the following clients to run queries on your |service|
   {+cluster+}:

   - :ref:`Search Tester <atlas-search-query-ui>`